Centre-left politics: Social democracy

 Social democracy is a reformist offshoot of socialism that supports the modification of capitalist economies rather than their total abolition.
 It seeks to regulate capitalism to protect social equality, advocating reforms that benefit the entire people and the common good while rejecting the Marxist position of aligning specifically with the working class.
 Liberty under social democracy is defined as a collective concept based in equality rather than an individualist concept.
 Democratization, the welfare state, public education, and Keynesian economics are all major components of social democratic politics.

-Social democracy has influenced the politics of nearly every major democracy, though it has historically been most successful in the European Union, where it was the predominant ideology from 1945 to 1973.
+Social democracy has influenced the politics of nearly every major democracy; however, it has historically been most successful in the European Union, where it was the predominant ideology from 1945 to 1973.
 Sweden in particular has historically been closely associated with social democracy, as it was the first country to be led by a social democratic party, and social democrats in Sweden continued to be relevant even after the ideology lost influence in other countries during the 1970s.
 Social democracy also became a popular ideology in many African governments after the decolonisation of Africa.